Inside Qubic's Selfish Mining Campaign on Monero: Evidence, Tactics, and Limits: Qubic's Mining Share and Network Impact

-Figure~\ref{fig:hashrate} shows Qubic's mining power share in the Monero network, computed as the ratio of Qubic-attributed blocks to all main-chain blocks over weekly, daily, and hour windows.
-Since direct telemetry of the pool's physical hashrate is unavailable, we rely on this `effective hashrate' realized on-chain as the primary metric ($\alpha$) for our selfish mining models.
-It was measured by the number of blocks share over the total blocks in a period.
-This approach prioritizes realized block production over nominal hardware performance (hash/s), as the former directly determines the success probability of chain reorganizations.
-Throughout the measurement period, Qubic's overall average share is approximately 22.09\%, far below a sustained majority of the network hashrate.
+Figure~\ref{fig:overview-timeline}(a) shows Qubic's observed block-production share in the Monero network, computed as the ratio of Qubic-attributed blocks to all observed main-chain and orphan blocks over weekly, daily, and hourly windows.
+Because the pool's physical hashrate is difficult both to measure directly and to reconstruct retrospectively, we use this quantity as an empirical estimate of its relative hashrate $\alpha$ in our selfish mining models.
+This calculation uses the combined attribution set described in Section~\ref{subsec:qubic-attribution}, including community-observed Qubic labels.
+Across the measurement period, the resulting estimate averages 23.38\%.

-A central point in public discussions was Qubic's claim, echoed by several media outlets, that it had achieved a 51\% mining position on Monero.
+A central point in public discussions was Qubic's claim, echoed by several media outlets, that it had achieved a 51\% mining position on Monero~\cite{qubic2025takeover}.
 However, the notion of a ``51\% attack'' is often left ambiguous, and our measurements do not support a persistent majority.
-In the 6-hour series, we observe several short intervals where Qubic's share approaches or briefly exceeds 50\% \cite{qubic2025takeover}.
+In the hourly series, we observe several short intervals where Qubic's share approaches or briefly exceeds 50\%.
 In contrast, the corresponding daily and weekly aggregates never reach 51\%, and Qubic does not maintain a stable majority at any point in our dataset.
 These results indicate that while Qubic temporarily concentrated substantial mining power, it did not achieve the sustained control typically associated with a practical 51\% attack on the Monero network.